Why Familiar Was Europe’s First 100% Agile Software House

 One Hundred Percent Agile

 This refers to the fact that all our work – both client-facing and internal – was conducted in an “agile” manner.
-Which is to say, the way we worked looked something like Scrum does nowadays, e.g. with two week iterations, emergent “requirements” and regular delivery of working things into production.
+Which is to say, the way we worked back then looked something like Scrum does nowadays, e.g. with two week iterations, emergent “requirements” and regular delivery of working things into production.

 Of course, this was some five year years before the label “Agile” was to be coined by the Snowbird folks and therefore some years before this way of working began to be applied more widely, by others, in the software house kind of context.